-To yield functional understanding of how tree size, microenvironment characteristics, and species’ traits collectively shape drought responses, we test a series of hypotheses and associated specific predictions (Table 1) based on the combination of tree-ring records from three droughts (1966, 1977, 1999), species functional and hydraulic trait measurements, and forest census data from a 25.6-ha ForestGEO plot in Virginia (USA).
+To yield a functional understanding of how tree size, microenvironment characteristics, and species’ traits collectively shape drought responses, we tested a series of hypotheses and associated predictions (Table 1) based on the combination of tree-ring records from three droughts (1966, 1977, 1999), species functional and hydraulic trait measurements, and forest census data from a plot in Virginia (USA).
 First, we focus on the role of tree size and its interaction with microenvironment.
 We test whether, consistent with most forests globally, larger-diameter trees tend to have lower drought resistance (Rt) in this forest, which is in a region (eastern North America) represented by only two studies in @bennett_larger_2015.
 We then test hypotheses designed to disentangle the relative importance of tree height; crown exposure; and soil water availability, which should be greater for larger trees in dry but not in perpetually wet microsites.
 Second, we focus on the role of species’ functional and hydraulic traits, testing the hypothesis that species’ traits-–particularly leaf hydraulic traits-–predict Rt.
 We test predictions that drought resistance is correlated with wood density–either postively [@greenwood_tree_2017] or negatively [@hoffmann_hydraulic_2011]– and positively correlated with specific leaf area, but that hydraulic leaf traits including PLAdry and πtlp are better predictors.
 We expect that ring-porous species would have greater drought resistance than semi-ring and diffuse-porous species, as has been previously observed [@kannenberg_linking_2019; @elliott_forest_2015; @friedrichs_species-specific_2009].

 Materials and Methods